 In 2017, Benzodiazepine Information Coalition initiated a campaign reporting patient harm to the FDA through their MedWatch Adverse Event Reporting System.
 Many of the Facebook groups and BenzoBuddies joined in.
 We shared our message far and wide, with volunteers spending hours on the phone helping some patients too sick to fill out their own form without support.
 Thousands of benzodiazepine harmed patients stepped up and participated.
 As a result, the FDA reports increased.

 In September, 2020 the FDA announced their plans to change all benzodiazepine labeling, declaring it insufficient.
-They also announced their plans to add a black box based on new concerns about withdrawal issues with benzodiazepines, including long term post-withdrawal complications.
+They also announced their plans to add a boxed warning based on new concerns about withdrawal issues with benzodiazepines, including long term post-withdrawal complications.
 In the near future BIC will write a summary of of all these changes and our findings from our Freedom of Information Act request.
 In the meantime, for those interested, the full response to our Freedom of Information Act request can be viewed by clicking here.

 I am pleased to see that our work together as a community has made a real, tangible difference.
 Our reporting campaign is mentioned on page 16 of this FOIA request stating: